 This Apple Overnight Oats recipe is a healthy breakfast that you can make ahead of time for busy mornings.
 A delicious and nutritious start to the day.

-- ALLERGY FRIENDLY: This recipe is easily adapted to suit dietary requirements Gluten Free – Use gluten-free oats Dairy Free – Use a plant-based milk
+- Allergy Friendly: This recipe is easily adapted to suit dietary requirements.
+Go gluten-free by using gluten-free oats or dairy-free by using a plant-based milk and yogurt.

 - Rolled / Old Fashioned Oats result in the best consistency.
 Quick oats are better for a shorter soaking time and steel-cut oats should be soaked longer.